jerryhgladinet/docs/admin/source/chapter03.rst

     In a production environment, almost 100% of the time you will need to check “Always force SSL on Login”.
 When this is checked and when the Cluster Server detects that the incoming connection is HTTP, it will do a redirect to HTTPS.
 If you turn on SSL, you will need to setup SSL certificate first.

     However, if you have SSL-offload, such that SSL is offloaded to a hardware appliance, and after that, the incoming connection is HTTP between the hardware appliance and the Cluster Server.
-In this SSL-offload case, you will NOT check “Always force SSL on Login” because it will create infinite redirect loop because the incoming connection is always HTTP as far as the Cluster Server is concerned.
+In this SSL-offload case, you will NOT check “Always force SSL on Login” because it will create an infinite redirect loop because the incoming connection is always HTTP as far as the Cluster Server is concerned.

 **Always force SSL for Native Clients**